manuel-guilbault/aurelia-telemetry/README.md

 ### Automatic logs tracking

-When enabled, all data logged using Aurelia's `LogManager` is sent to the `TelemetryClient`'s `trackLog` method.
+When enabled, all logs passing through Aurelia's `LogManager` are sent to the `TelemetryClient`'s `trackLog` method.

 ### Automatic global errors tracking